eohne/YFinance.jl/docs/src/Plotting_Example.md

 # Plot Multiple Items
 For illustration I used Apple (AAPL), the S&P500 (^GSPC), and the NASDAQ (^IXIC) for this.
+To show the interoparability with TSFrames.jl we will sink to TSFrame in this example

-## Download Data and convert to DataFrame
+## Download Data as a TSFrame
 ```julia
 # Lets use TSFrames now for this example.